ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ::: Exercise

-In this exercise we will examine the circuit represented in Figure 1 and built in Video 2 (below).
+In this exercise we will examine the circuit shown in Figure 1 and built in Video 2 (below).
 Figure 1 shows the schematic representation of the circuit, which consists of a power supply and a resistor.
 We will use a voltmeter and an ammeter to measure, respectively, the voltage across, and the current passing through, a resistor.

 1. Examine the circuit shown in Figure 1.
 A resistor of resistance **R** $=2,200\ \Omega$ is wired in series with an ammeter and connected to the 0–20-volt power supply.
 The ammeter will measure the current (mA) flowing through the circuit.
 The voltmeter is connected across the resistor to measure the voltage drop.